meteorlxy/vssue/packages/docs/src/guide/vuepress.md

 ### Use the plugin

-> See [Vuepress Offical Docs](https://vuepress.vuejs.org/plugin/using-a-plugin.html) for how to use a plugin in detail
+> See [VuePress Offical Docs](https://vuepress.vuejs.org/plugin/using-a-plugin.html) for how to use a plugin in detail

 ```js
 // .vuepress/config.js